Extended Health Benefits for Specified Disease Conditions Program

 - Travel (air and ground) to the nearest health clinic or hospital to receive health services not available in your home community or not covered by provincial or territorial travel assistance programs

-Claims will be paid according to the current Health Canada NIHB schedule of prices.
+Claims will be paid according to the current Indigenous Services Canada NIHB schedule of prices.

 How to claim for benefits

-Each person registered on this program is provided with an Alberta Blue Cross identification card.
+Each person registered in this program is provided with an Alberta Blue Cross identification card.
 Please carry this card with you at all times to access services.

 Show your Alberta Blue Cross identification card when you pay for your prescription at a pharmacy, and the pharmacist will bill Alberta Blue Cross directly for the amount owing.
 The identification card eliminates the need for submitting claim forms and the time you would otherwise have to wait for reimbursement of your claim.

 If your pharmacist does not accept direct billing, you will have to pay your pharmacist and claim reimbursement by submitting a completed Alberta Blue Cross Health Services Claim Form (available from your pharmacist or online at www.ab.bluecross.ca/forms.html).

 Submit your form with original receipts to Alberta Blue Cross for reimbursement.
 Reimbursement will be mailed to you at your home address.

 In most cases, you will not have to pay for eligible benefits through your plan.
 However, in cases where you pay the total cost of medical supplies/equipment, ask for an official receipt and send this to Alberta Blue Cross along with a fully completed Alberta Blue Cross Health Services Claim Form.

 Please note that all claims for reimbursement must be submitted within 12 months of the date on the receipt.